 The Advocates for Students with Learning Differences reaches out to learning disabled(LD) students, their families and various professionals in the community by providing a network of education and support on campus.

-The Association of MCC Nursing Students enable health-oriented individuals to broaden their prospective futures in the field of nursing through programs that benefit the students academically and socially.
+The Association of Middlesex College Nursing Students enable health-oriented individuals to broaden their prospective futures in the field of nursing through programs that benefit the students academically and socially.

 The EOF Club serves a resource for members to strengthen their leadership skills and college commitment.
 The club provides members the opportunity to voice personal views and further cultural awareness.